acemavrick/uil-dl/README.md

 1. Use the filters on the home page to find the contests you're interested in
 2. Click the download button next to the contest
-3. Files will be saved to the `downloads` directory (in the repository) and cached for future use
+3. Files will be saved to the specified directory (default, `<repository-root>/data/downloads/`)

 ### Managing the Cache

 The application maintains a cache of downloaded files to avoid redundant downloads:

-- **Cache Location**: All downloaded files are stored in the `downloads` directory
+- **Cache Location**: All downloaded files are stored in the specified directory
-- **Cache Manifest**: The `downloads/cache_manifest.json` file tracks all cached files
+- **Cache Manifest**: The `cache_manifest.json` file tracks all cached files
 - **Cache Operations**:
   - Refresh Cache: Updates the cache index based on files in the downloads directory
   - Reset Cache: Clears the cache index without deleting the actual files

+### Settings

+On the top left, there is a panel displaying information and useful settings.

+- Info Version: the version of the `info.json` file in use.
+- Total Contest: the total number of contests (not files) tracked by this tool
+- Downloads path: the path to the directory this tool is using to store and manage downloads.
+- Refresh Info: fetches the latsest version of the `info.json` file from this repository.
+- Set Path: sets the downloads path (also edits the config file).
+Doing this will cancel any downloads in progress.

-## Info Files
+### Info Files

 The `info.json` file contains all links from the page and is included in version control.

+There are two ways this file may be updated:

+- the version on the repository is updated (will be automatically fetched)
+- updates are done manually by the user

+To do manual updates, run `updateInfo.py`.
 While running `updateInfo.py` to update this file is optional, it can be useful if you need the latest contest information.

 If you discover that the contest information needs updating (whether manually or through running `updateInfo.py`):

 1. Create an issue in the repository indicating an update to the `info.json` file
 2. Optionally, submit a PR with the updated `info.json` file